ladybirdweb/faveo-server-images/_docs/helpers/server-hardening/mod-security.md

 <img alt="ModSecurity" src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSYw07055f1tNUyhl6voanNZPF-ckTkednD9A&s"/>

-This artical describes on how to implement Mod-Security on Apache 2 with OWASp Rules.
+This artical describes on how to implement Mod-Security on Apache2 with OWASP Rules.

 ## About Mod-Security and OWASP Rules

 ### Mod-Security:

-ModSecurity is an open-source web-based firewall application (or WAF) supported by different web servers: Apache, Nginx and IIS.
+ModSecurity is an open-source web-based firewall application (WAF) supported by different web servers: Apache, Nginx and IIS.
 The module is configured to protect web applications from various attacks.
 ModSecurity supports flexible rule engine to perform both simple and complex operations.

 ### OWASP Rules: